 Can I Sunbathe Topless on a Cruise?

-If you’re headed on a cruise to Caribbean, it’s similar to being at the beach for your entire vacation.
-You have the pool, loungers, warm weather, and free-flowing drinks.
-No wonder some people like to let loose on their trip, be a little more wild on the vacation, and maybe show a little more skin.
+If you’re headed on a cruise to the Caribbean, being in a swimsuit for much of it and definitely getting some sun.
+Meanwhile, you have the pool, loungers, warm weather, and free-flowing drinks.
+No wonder some people like to let loose on their trip, be a little more relaxed on the vacation, and maybe show a little more skin.

 Pool deck on cruise ship